 Drug addiction plagues millions of Americans every year.
 Although methadone is a drug meant to be administered by professionals, it’s helpful to know how it works and what to expect when taking it.
 Additionally, it’s important to understand the ramifications of abusing it.

-Inpatient treatment is one option people have for recovery from drug addiction.
-Treatment facilities are staffed to properly attend to those who are suffering from drug abuse and need help during the detox process.
+An inpatient treatment program is one option people have for recovery from drug addiction.
+Treatment facilities are staffed to properly attend to those who are suffering from substance abuse and need help during the medical detox process.
 Detox and treatment for addiction can be difficult to face, but with the support of a caring and knowledgeable staff, it can be made easier to achieve.

 Treatment during the rehabilitation and recovery period includes individual and/or group therapy in order to understand a person’s individual addiction at a root level and education about addiction with ways to cope with it in the future.
 Understanding triggers and actively working towards recovery is an ongoing process.
 The goal is for people to live drug-free lives in the best way possible.